iidb/wing-docs/docs/p1/part3.md

 Your tasks are as follows:

 1. Implement lazy leveling in `LazyLevelingCompactionPicker::Get`.
 You can test it through `test/test_lsm --gtest_filter=LSMTest.LazyLevelingCompactionTest`.
+Please submit to autolab.

 2. Measure the write amplification in the test and compare it with the theoretical write amplification $L - 1 + C$ in the report.
 If they are different, please analyze the reason.